zivshamli/Avoiding_Obstacles/README.md

 ### Instructions for Running
 1. Clone the repository.
 2. Open the project in Android Studio.
-3. Add Add Maps API keys if necessary
+3. Add Add Maps API keys in local properties if necessary
 4. Run the project on an Android device or emulator.